junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 *No. This is not happening.
 Dean can't possibly be this stupid...*

-Cas feels his hearts clutch and squeeze.
+Cas feels his heart clutch and squeeze.
 Or is it the Empty pulling at and poking it, nearly snapping it out of his chest?

 "Enjoying the show?"
 The voice sounds behind him.
 Cas grimaces.